 Excuse me, I have 5 pages.
-May I use the xerox machine?”
+May I use the Xerox machine?”

 “Excuse me, I have 5 pages.
-May I use the xerox machine, because I have to make copies?”
+May I use the Xerox machine because I have to make copies?”

 “Excuse me, I have 5 pages.
-May I use the xerox machine, because I’m in a rush?”
+May I use the Xerox machine because I’m in a rush?”

 The first sentence “Excuse me, I have 5 pages.
-May I use the xerox machine?” got about 60% of compliance.
+May I use the Xerox machine?” got about 60% of compliance.

 The second “Excuse me, I have 5 pages.
-May I use the xerox machine, because I have to make copies?”
+May I use the Xerox machine because I have to make copies?”
 93% compliance.

 And the third one “Excuse me, I have 5 pages.
-May I use the xerox machine, because I’m in a rush?”
+May I use the Xerox machine because I’m in a rush?”
 94% compliance.

 What does the result really mean?
 The result suggests that people would most likely comply to a request if the reason of such request is stated.
 This is the power of “because”.
 In other words, you are more willing to comply with somebody’s request if you hear the reason behind such request than simply a request.

-It is in the same principle where TV commercials, products demonstrations and engaging speeches are founded.
+It is in the same principle where TV commercials, products demonstrations, and engaging speeches are founded.
 It is not how good the product or an idea is, but how beneficial will it be to the listener or the receiver of the message.

-If you want people buy your product or believe in your idea, you’ve got to establish its importance.
+If you want people to buy your product or believe in your idea, you’ve got to establish its importance.
 Your products must offer a solution to people’s problems.

 2. The Power of Gestures

 Body or hand gestures are important ingredients of effective speaking.
-If used correctly, these gestures can boost positive impact of the message.
+If used correctly, these gestures can boost the positive impact of the message.

-There are different hand movements you can use to signal the emotion or intensify of the message you are trying to convey.
+There are different hand movements you can use to signal the emotion or intensity of the message you are trying to convey.
 Most effective speakers and communicators have mastered the art of body gestures.